Last updated: August 24, 2022

 After years of design and development, Barangaroo Reserve is now a 6-hectares waterfront park with a large man-made hill right in the middle.

-It is home to more than 75,000 planted trees, palms, ferns, shrubs and other plants.
+It is home to over 75,000 planted trees, palms, ferns, shrubs and other plants.
+Interestingly, all the different species are native to the Sydney region.

 The first impression of the park is quite overwhelming, with so many beautifully designed terraced gardens and various walking paths.